 You will end the day in Ouarzazate, a town made popular by its involvement in the important Moroccan film industry.
 There is more to Ouarzazate than movies though, and you can take a guided tour at Aït Benhaddou, the most famous Kasbah in Morocco and a UNESCO World Heritage Site.
-People believe that the old ksar dates from the 11th century when it held an important position along the trans-Saharan trade route between Marrakech, Ouarzazate, and the southern desert.
+People believe that the old ksar dates from the 11th century when it held an important position along the trans-Saharan trade route between Marrakesh, Ouarzazate, and the southern desert.
 If you arrive in Ouarzazate late in the day, you can proceed directly to your accommodations in Ouarzazate and visit Aït Benhaddou in the morning.

-Day 12: Travel to Marrakech
+Day 12: Travel to Marrakesh

-Today, you will cross the High Atlas Mountains that separate Ouarzazate from Marrakech.
+Today, you will cross the High Atlas Mountains that separate Ouarzazate from Marrakesh.
 If you weren't able to visit Aït Benhaddou yesterday (or if you want to revisit the town to see it in the morning light), you can explore the ksar after you leave Ouarzazate.

 You’ll wind your way up the dry desert slopes of the High Atlas Mountains through the Tizi-n-Tichka Pass.
-Near the top of the Tizi-n-Tichka, enjoy incredible panoramic views of the mountain range and the plains of Marrakech below.
+Near the top of the Tizi-n-Tichka, enjoy incredible panoramic views of the mountain range and the plains of Marrakesh below.
 Be on the lookout for Mount Toubkal–North Africa's highest mountain, which is to your west.
 As you descend the north-facing slopes of the High Atlas Mountains, you will notice a dramatic change in climate and landscape, and you will cross deep river valleys, and abundant almond and walnut orchards.
-Soon, you will leave the tranquility of the desert and the mountains behind as you enter the hustle and bustle of vibrant Marrakech.
+Soon, you will leave the tranquility of the desert and the mountains behind as you enter the hustle and bustle of vibrant Marrakesh.

-Once in Marrakech, you can spend the rest of the afternoon at a slower pace.
+Once in Marrakesh, you can spend the rest of the afternoon at a slower pace.
 If you did not make it the medina's main square, the Jemaa el Fna, make the time to visit on your last night.
 The media comes alive with musicians, performers, snake charmers, games, food stalls and more.
 There are many cafés surrounding the square where you can sit and enjoy the entertainment over a farewell meal.

-Day 13: Departure from Marrakech
+Day 13: Departure from Marrakesh

-Today, you will depart Morocco from Marrakech Menara International Airport.
+Today, you will depart Morocco from Marrakesh Menara International Airport.
 Depending on your flight time, you may need to travel to the airport immediately after breakfast, or you may have time to explore the city a bit more.
 Prepare your goodbyes, and bid Morocco adieu, as you take lifelong memories of the lively culture, the desert, and the artisans home with you.